drone/docs/content/runner/kubernetes/configuration/policies.md

   Configure policies to apply pipeline defaults.
 ---

-The Drone policy file gives you the ability to define policies that set default pipeline values.
-For example, this gives you the ability to set default namespace, tolerations and more based on organization, repository and other matching criteria.
+The Drone policy file gives you the ability to define policies that set and enforce pipeline values.
+For example, this gives you the ability to set namespace, tolerations and more based on organization, repository and other matching criteria.

 Example policy file: